Saadsaleem17/AI-MED/MEDICAL_HISTORY_INTEGRATION.md

 When a user analyzes symptoms:
 - System retrieves the 5 most recent medical reports for the user
+- Fetches symptom logs from the last 30 days (up to 10 entries)
 - Extracts key information:
-  - Report summaries
+  - Report summaries and diagnoses
   - Abnormal/critical parameters
   - Report dates
   - Recurring abnormal findings across multiple reports
+  - Tracked symptoms with dates, severity, and notes
+  - Recurring symptom patterns (symptoms logged 2+ times)

 ### 2. AI-Powered Analysis with Context

 The Gemini AI receives:
 - Current symptoms described by the user
-- Patient's medical history (if available)
+- Patient's medical history from reports (if available)
+- Patient's symptom tracking history (if available)
 - Instructions to look for:
   - Patterns matching previous conditions
   - Symptoms related to known abnormal parameters
   - Potential complications or progression
   - Possible recurrence of previous issues
+  - Recurring symptom patterns from tracking
+  - Chronic conditions indicated by persistent symptoms

 ### 3. Personalized Results